jdlcdl/k210comb/docs/hex_dump_example.md

 }
 ```

+Knowing that:
-Knowing that our key was "abc", iterations were 100000, and mode was ECB, we can decrypt this seed.
+* our super secret key was "abc",
+* iterations were 100000,
+* the fingerprint label will be used as a 'salt', and
+* mode was ECB.

+We can decrypt this seed, as follows:

 ```python
 from ucryptolib import aes, MODE_ECB